Coffee and Weight Loss: What You Need to KnowArticle posted in: Nutrition

-Just like cooking DIY meals, brewing your own coffee at home is the best way to stick with your keto friendly meal plan.
+Just like cooking DIY meals, brewing your own coffee at home is the best way to stick with your low-carb meal plan.
 While coffee itself won’t destroy your diet, your favorite chain or local coffee shop could throw a wrench in your weight loss plans.
 If you enjoy meeting up with friends or getting some work done at the café, be careful with what you order.

 Whatever you do, make sure to avoid the Caffé Mocha and other sugary sweet beverages on the menu.
 A 16-ounce Café Mocha from a popular chain restaurant contains about 360 calories, 35 grams of sugar and 44 grams of carbohydrates.
-That’s more carbs than you should have in one full day on our keto friendly plan!
+That’s more carbs than you should have in one full day on our plan!
 Opt for sugar free drinks or head to the spice bar and load up with cocoa powder, cinnamon, nutmeg or pumpkin pie spice for added flavor.
 Most spices are calorie-free and often contain antioxidants.

-Try this Creamy Keto Coffee recipe for a smart and satisfying sip!
+Try this Creamy Coffee recipe for a smart and satisfying sip!
 Be sure to also check out the book The New Keto-Friendly South Beach Diet by Dr. Arthur Agatston, M.D. for a delicious, low-carb Creamy Protein Latte recipe!